REGISTER WITH THE EMBASSY

 PACKING

 It is recommended that you pack light.
+Avoid cotton.
 I usually wear sundresses, shorts and a tank top or a swimming suit covered by shorts or a dress.
 Women, this is a fun blog that has great information on it. http://herpackinglist.com/2012/04/ultimate-female-packing-list-thailand/

 For men or general packing: The rule is to pack light and NO cotton (it’s very humid).
 Finding places to do laundry will be relatively easy.
 You will be able to drop off your laundry and pick it up.
 The costs is usually between $1-5 US dollars.
 Here is a very extensive and accurate list of things you should bring. http://travelhappy.info/thailand/packing-list-for-thailand/